-Revisions to the Motor Vehicle Emissions Budget and the Attainment Demonstration When EPA Issues the MOBILE6 Model.
+Revisions to the motor vehicle emissions budget and the attainment demonstration when EPA issues the MOBILE6 model.
 Within one year of when EPA issues the MOBILE6 model for estimating mobile source emissions which takes into account the emissions benefit of EPA's Tier 2/Sulfur program, States will need to revise their motor vehicle emissions budgets in their attainment demonstration SIPs if the Tier 2/Sulfur program is necessary for attainment.
-In addition, the budgets will need to be revised using MOBILE6 in those areas that do not need the Tier 2/ Sulfur program for attainment but decide to include its benefits in the motor vehicle emissions budget anyway.
-The EPA will work with States on a case-by-case basis if the new emission estimates raise issues about the sufficiency of the attainment demonstration.
+In addition, the budgets will need to be revised using MOBILE6 in those areas that do not need the Tier 2/ posed Rules